-Wānaka Wastebusters, Plastic Free Wānaka and local businesses initiated a successful, community-led SUCfree Wānaka campaign aimed at making reuse the norm.
+Wānaka Wastebusters, Plastic Free Wānaka and local businesses initiated a successful, community-led SUCfree Wanaka campaign aimed at making reuse the norm.

-Thanks to the campaign, twenty-four cafes and caravans in Wānaka have now implemented cuplending schemes or libraries and eleven are completely SUCfree, saving 180,000 cups from landfill annually.
+Thanks to the campaign, twenty-four cafes and caravans in Wanaka have now implemented cuplending schemes or libraries and eleven are completely SUCfree, saving 180,000 cups from landfill annually.

-"It was a no-brainer to leverage off their experience to tackle single use cups on this side of the hill," said Ms Cruickshank.
-"There are also a number of reusable cup initiatives throughout the country which we drew inspiration from, including UYO, a free use-your-own resource hub, and some very accessible loan cup services including Chunky, Wanakup, and AgainAgain."
+"It was a no-brainer to leverage off their experience to tackle single use cups on this side of the hill,"

+throughout the country which we drew inspiration from, including UYO, a free use-your-own resource hub, and some very accessible loan cup services including Chunky, Wanakup, and AgainAgain."